xengineering/archinstall/README.md

 ## Usage

 1. Download the Arch Linux .iso file (maybe [here](http://ftp.halifax.rwth-aachen.de/archlinux/iso/latest/)) and verify it.
-2. Write the .iso to an USB stick (maybe with this [tool](https://www.balena.io/etcher/)) and boot the machine from this USB stick.
+2. Write the .iso file to an USB stick (maybe with this [tool](https://www.balena.io/etcher/)) and boot the machine from this USB stick (you could also boot a virtual machine with this .iso file).
+3. Change your keyboard layout, if needed (mind the section below).
-3. Download the script with 'curl -L archinstall.xengineering.eu > archinstall.sh'.
+4. Download the script with 'curl -L archinstall.xengineering.eu > archinstall.sh'.
-4. Edit the 'settings' section with 'nano archinstall.sh' and leave the nano editor.
+5. Edit the 'settings' section with 'nano archinstall.sh', save (CTRL + o) and leave (CTRL + x) the nano editor.
-5. Run the script with 'bash archinstall.sh'.
+6. Run the script with 'bash archinstall.sh'.

-### Hint for German Users
+### Change your Keyboard Layout

 Execute 'loadkeys de-latin1' after booting to live environment, if you want to set a german keyboard layout.
 You have to type 'z' for 'y' in loadkeys and 'ß' for the '-' sign.

-### Usage with VirtualBox

-1. Create a VirtualBox virtual machine (VM) for 64-bit Arch Linux with the default or customized settings.
-2. Start the VM and provide the .iso file if you are asked to.
-3. You booted the Arch Linux live environment in VirtualBox.
-Proceed with the normal use of archinstall.

 ## To Do

 (Highest priority first)

-- [ ] Optimize mirrorlist
 - [ ] Launch archconfig project for post-installation tasks like desktop, user setup, etc.
 - [ ] Support installation with WiFi (instead of cable connection)
 - [ ] Automate testing